phluid61/internet-drafts/file-scheme/draft.md

 # Operations on file URIs  {#operations}

-Implementations SHOULD, at a minimum, provide a read-like operation to return the contents of a file located by a file URI.
+Implementations that provide dereferencing  ooperations on file URIs SHOULD, at a minimum, provide a read-like operation to return the contents of a file located by a file URI.
 Additional operations MAY be provided, such as writing to, creating, and deleting files.
 See the POSIX file and directory operations {{POSIX}} for examples of standardized operations that can be performed on files.

 File URIs can also be translated to and from other, similar constructs, such as local file paths or UNC strings.

-A file URI can only be dereferenced or translated to a local file path if it is local.
+A file URI can be dependably dereferenced or translated to a local file path only if it is local.
 A file URI is considered "local" if it has a blank or no authority, or the authority is the special string "localhost".

 This specification neither defines nor forbids a mechanism for accessing non-local files.
 See SMB {{MS-SMB}}, NFS {{RFC7530}}, NCP